Beam Valley Country Park

 Grid ref: TQ 512 850 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-Accessible from Upper Rainham Road (A125), from Rainham Road South (A1112), from Ballards Road (B178),from New Road (A1306), and from the adjoining housing estates.
-On-street parking.
-Alternatively, park at Eastbrookend visitor centre (qv) and follow footpaths through and over the railway footbridge.
+Accessible from Rainham Road South (A1112) or Ballards Road (B178), with on-street parking.
+Alternatively, park at Eastbrookend visitor centre (previous page) and follow footpaths south and over the railway footbridge.
+SatNav: RM10 9EH.

 Accessible at all times.

 Summer for wetland plants and insects; migration periods for unusual birds.

 A surfaced path runs the full length of the valley.